navmenu

 • Electronic devices that are particularly voltage sensitive such as digital cameras possibly won't even turn on because the batteries don't hold a high enough voltage.

 • Even if a device does turn on, its performance is likely to be impaired.
-For example, a digital camera will take significantly longer to charge its flash, it may turn off as soon as you try to take a flash photo, and its screen may be disabled; a walkie talkie may be unable to transmit; incandescent torches will be much dimmer (and operate less efficiently); radio contolled cars will crawl instead of honking along.
+For example, a digital camera will take significantly longer to charge its flash, it may turn off as soon as you try to take a flash photo, and/or its screen may be disabled; a walkie talkie may be unable to transmit (the walkie talkie may turn off when you try); incandescent torches will be much dimmer (and operate less efficiently); radio controlled cars will crawl instead of honking along.

 • Many battery chargers will reject the batteries due to their high internal resistance.
-This causes a lot of frustration, especially if few cycles have been completed.
-(This could significantly reduce the number of cycles achievable by several of the batteries tested.)
+This causes a lot of frustration, especially if only a few cycles have been completed.
+This could significantly reduce the actual number of cycles achievable by several of the batteries Consumer tested!

-• Battery chargers that do not reject old batteries are likely to miss termination - they don't stop charging when they should because the sight drop in a bad battery's voltage that indicates it's full is too small to detect.
-This causes very hot batteries which damage the batteries further (internally and sometimes the label externally as well).
+• Battery chargers that do not reject old batteries are likely to miss termination – they don't stop charging when they should because the very slight drop in a bad battery's voltage that indicates it's full is too small to detect.
+This causes very hot batteries which further damages the batteries (internally and sometimes the label externally as well).

-How Good Are the Energizer Recharge Cells Really?
+How Good Are the Energizer Recharge Batteries Really?

-Let's compare with the Sanyo Eneloop.
-It got 2068 mAh at the start of the test with an initial runtime of 111 minutes, which works out to an average 1.12A discharge current.
-1034 mAh at the end of the test works out to an average 0.93 A at the end of the test.
-This seems pretty good for a battery with only 50% of its original capacity left.
-Whether it was good enough to still use would probably depend on the purpose.
+Compare that with the Sanyo Eneloop.
+The Eneloop got 2068 mAh at the start of the test with an initial runtime of 111 minutes, which works out to an average 1.12A discharge current.
+50% or 1034 mAh at the end of the test works out to an average 0.93 A at the end of the test.
+This seems pretty good for a battery so well tested that it only has 50% of its original capacity left.
+Whether it was good enough to still use in the real world would probably depend on the exact purpose.
+Either way, those average discharge currents are better and considerably better, respectively, than the Energizer Recharge.

 Battery Initial